ITfoxtec/FoxIDs/docs/samples.md

 ### AspNetCoreOidcAuthCodeAllUpPartiesSample

 Sample application showing login and logout with OpenID Connect (OIDC) using authorization code flow as a service provider and requesting login by all up-parties.

+Show API calls:

-Show how to call the [API1 sample](#aspnetcoreapi1sample) secured with an access token.
+ - Show how to call the [API1 sample](#aspnetcoreapi1sample) secured with an access token.
+ - Show how to call the [API1 sample](#aspnetcoreapi1sample) secured with an access token which again call [API2 sample](#aspnetcoreapi2sample).
+ - Show how to obtained an access token by token exchange and call the [API2 sample](#aspnetcoreapi2sample) secured with the obtained access token, the client use client authentication method client_secret_post.

 The possible up-parties is configured in the down-party as allowed up-parties.
 There can be configured one to many allowed up-parties.
 All the configured up-parties is selected with a star indited of an up-party name.